Skip Navigation LinksHome > Events

 Join the Massachusetts Beach Buggy Association for this yearly event.
 Activities include trash pick-up, dune fence installation and more!
 Meet at the Sandy Neck lower parking lot and spend the morning giving back to your favorite beach.
 For more information call the Gatehouse: 508-362-8300.

-Signs of Spring on Sandy Neck: Tuesday, April 16, 10 amnoon
+Signs of Spring on Sandy Neck: Thursday, April 24, 10 am – noon

 Sandy Neck awakens in April as Ospreys return to rebuild their bulky stick nests atop poles.
 Endangered Piping Plovers scour the vast beach for the ideal spot to scratch their simple nests.
 Rare Spadefoot Toads rush to breed in ephemeral pools in the dunes.
-Join a Sandy Neck Ranger and Mass Audubon’s David Shapiro as your guides through this spectacular landscape.
+A Mass Audubon naturalist and a Sandy Neck Ranger will be your guides through this spectacular landscape.
 Programs are $14 for members and $18 for non-members.
 Pre-registration required.
-For more information, call Long Pasture Wildlife Sanctuary at 508-362-7475 or online www.massaudubon.org/longpasture
+For more information, call Long Pasture Wildlife Sanctuary at 508-362-7475 Ext 9355 or online www.massaudubon.org/longpasture

 Hike 1.5-miles through Sandy Neck’s Great Marsh and sand dunes to explore barrier beach flora and fauna with Barnstable Land Trust and Sandy Neck Park Staff.
 You’ll learn about ongoing efforts to protect and restore these and other sensitive natural communities.
 Wear sturdy hiking boots to walk over sand and uneven terrain.
 For more information call the Gatehouse: 508-362-8300 or visit the web site www.blt.org This hike is free.

 In summer, rare Diamondback Terrapins emerge from the Great Marsh to lay their eggs in the dunes of Sandy Neck.
-Join a Sandy Neck Ranger and Mass Audubon’s David Shapiro as we search for signs of nests and tracks of these amazing and mysterious turtles.
+Join a Mass Audubon Naturalist and a Sandy Neck Ranger as we search for signs of nests and tracks of these amazing and mysterious turtles.
 Learn about the headstart program helping the tiny terrapins.
 Programs are $14 for members and $18 for non-members.
 Pre-registration required.
-For more information, call Long Pasture Wildlife Sanctuary at 508-362-7475 or online www.massaudubon.org/longpasture
+For more information, call Long Pasture Wildlife Sanctuary at 508-362-7475 Ext 9355 or online www.massaudubon.org/longpasture

 Sandy Neck Plover Walk